 Diagnosis and Differential

 Heat stroke should be considered in the clinical context of environmental heat stress, hyperthermia, and altered mental status.
-The differential diagnosis includes infection (eg, sepsis, meningitis, encephalitis, malaria, typhoid, tetanus), endocrine disorders (eg, diabetic ketoacidosis, thyroid storm), neurologic disorders (eg, cerebrovascular accident, status epilepticus), and toxicologic causes (eg, anticholinergics, sympathomimetics, salicylates, serotonin syndrome, malignant hyperthermia, ...
+The differential diagnosis includes infection (eg, sepsis, meningitis, encephalitis, malaria, typhoid, tetanus), endocrine disorders (eg, diabetic ketoacidosis, thyroid storm), neurologic disorders (eg, cerebrovascular accident, status epilepticus), and toxicologic causes (eg, anticholinergics, sympathomimetics, salicylates, serotonin syndrome, ...